The FreeStore is our very own reuse initiative.

 WEIGHTS SETS ~ not dirty, broken or garbage ~

-The FreeStore is operated by Community Development.
+The FreeStore is operated by the Residence Life staff, Community and Recreation.
 All residents are welcome.
 Please do not welcome anyone from outside of the buildings as this is a resident resource.

 Aside from FreeStore property you’re welcome to take anything.
 If you are unsure about whether something is FreeStore property, please ask the staff member on-duty.

-Children are welcome and we maintain a good stock of toys for them to take home if they wish.
-Please watch your kids at all times as Community Development takes no responsibility for children at the FreeStore.
+Children are welcome, and we maintain a good stock of toys for them to take home if they wish.
+Please always watch your kids as our staff cannot take responsibility for children in the FreeStore.

-We work hard to keep the FreeStore nice and tidy.
+We work hard to keep the FreeStore as clean and organized as possible.
 Please help us and your fellow residents by tidying up any mess you make.
 We welcome your help in other ways too.
 If you see a need please talk to us.
 Your contributions will benefit your community.